SSAGESLabs/PySAGES/docs/notebooks/Umbrella_Integration_PySAGES_HOOMD.md

 ## PySAGES

 The next step is to install PySAGES.
 First, we install the jaxlib version that matches the CUDA installation of this collab setup.
-See the jax documentation [here](https://github.com/google/jax) for more details.
+See the JAX documentation [here](https://github.com/google/jax) for more details.
 <!-- #endregion -->

 ```bash id="RUX1RAT3NF9s"